luis901101/cloudflare/README.md

 - `CloudflareStreamVideo`: It's the representation of Stream Video data.
 [Check here](https://api.cloudflare.com/#stream-videos-properties) and [here](https://developers.cloudflare.com/stream)
 - `CloudflareLiveInput`: It's the representation of Stream Live Input data.
 [Check here](https://api.cloudflare.com/#stream-live-inputs-properties) and [here](https://developers.cloudflare.com/stream/stream-live/)
 - `DataTransmit`: It's the representation of the data that will be uploaded to Cloudflare, data could be a `File`, a `String` file path, or a byte array `List<Uint8List>`.
 This class allows you to listen for data transmit progress, by using its `progressCallback` and also allows you to cancel a data transmit ongoing request by using the `cancelToken`.
+- `CancelTokenCallback`: It's a callback that returns a `CancelToken` instance to be used in all requests, this allows you to programmatically cancel in-flight requests for the whole Cloudflare apis.
+When cancelling a cancel token all current and future requests using the token will be cancelled.
+So make sure you reset the token returned by the `CancelTokenCallback` if you want to continue using the API.
+- Each API request has an optional `cancelToken` parameter that allows you to cancel individual requests.

 ## How to use ImageAPI